Skip to content

 A knowledge graph is what you get when you instantiate data against an ontology: data + ontology = knowledge graph.
 Specifically, an ontology-based architecture knowledge graph using semantic web standards addresses the structural barriers that keep EA repositories at the data level:

-In technical terms: an ArchiMate ontology expressed in RDF/OWL gives relationships formal semantics that a reasoner can traverse, while a generic "is connected to" link in a drawing tool does not.
-The difference is whether a machine can follow the chain of consequences.
+In technical terms: an ArchiMate ontology expressed in RDF/OWL gives relationships formal semantics that make queries expressible, while a generic "is connected to" link in a drawing tool does not.
+The difference is whether a machine can follow the chain of consequences — and that requires both the typed vocabulary (OWL) and the traversal engine (SPARQL).

 Architecture decisions aren't separate documents — they're graph entities linked to the elements they affect: